Variety (linguistics): Registers and styles

 Receptionist: ¡Ah Rosa! ¿Cóm (Oh, Rosa!
 How's it going?)

 At first, the receptionist uses a relatively formal register, as befits her professional role.
 After the caller identifies herself, the receptionist recognizes that she is speaking to a friend, and she shifts to an informal register of colloquial Cuban Spanish.
 The shift is similar to metaphorical code-switching, but since it involves styles or registers, it is considered an example of style-shifting.

 Idiolect

-An idiolect is defined as "the language use typical of an individual person".
-An individual's idiolect may be affected by contact with various regional or social dialects, professional registers and, in the case of multilinguals, various languages.
+An idiolect is a language variety typical of an individual person.
+An person's idiolect may be affected by contact with various regional or social dialects, professional registers and, in the case of multilinguals, various languages.

-For scholars who view language from the perspective of linguistic competence, essentially the knowledge of language and grammar that exists in the mind of an individual language user, the idiolect, is a way of referring to the specific knowledge.
-For scholars who regard language as a shared social practice, the idiolect is more like a dialect with a speech community of one individual.
+For scholars who view language from the perspective of linguistic competence, essentially the knowledge of language and grammar that exists in the mind of a single language user is the idiolect.
+For scholars who regard language as a shared social practice, the idiolect is more like a dialect with a speech community of one person.